grommet/slide/README.md

 If you find you need an even smaller text size, you are probably putting too much content on the slide.

+#### footer

+If there is no blank line before the next slide `#` and there are two blank lines before it, the last line of text will be placed in a footer.

 ### Command shortcuts

 - **command-.** or **control-.**: toggles view vs. edit modes